-And when someone asked me if I miss being a child I laughed out loud remembering parents and other “good” wishers that tended to transfer their own insecurities, doubts, fears and false beliefs into pure soul and mind of a new human being.
-No, I definitely don’t miss that.
-But I learned a lot though.
-Well guess what, you don’t need permission to be yourself now and discover new and exciting things!
+And when someone asked me if I miss being a child I laughed out loud remembering parents and other well-wishers that tended to transfer their insecurities, doubts, fears and false beliefs into pure soul and mind of a new human being.
+No, I don’t miss that.
+But I learned a lot, though.
+Well, guess what, you don’t need permission to be yourself now and discover new and exciting things!

 What’s your story?

-For the last 23 years I had a firm belief that my hands grow from other places but shoulders and that I suck at drawing, crafts and other “handy business”.
+For the last 26 years, I had a firm belief that my hands grow from other places but shoulders and that I suck at drawing, crafts, and other “handy business.”
 I never tried.
 Why should I if I’ve heard a billion times that I can’t?
 That I don’t have a natural talent or gift to do anything creative….
 There is no such thing as a natural talent so to speak.
-If you are interested in something – you just go and spend some quality time learning it in order to get better at that skill.
+If you are interested in something – you just go and spend some quality time learning it to get better at that skill.
 As one wise man notes: “ people become experts by putting in thousands of hours” into work that they love.

 Our doubts are traitors and make us lose the good that we often may win by fearing to attempt. – William Shakespeare

-Instead of worrying about what people say of you, why not spend time trying to accomplish something they will admire. – Dale Carnegie
+Instead of worrying about what people say about you, why not spend time trying to accomplish something they will admire. – Dale Carnegie